Voice and representation

 Our sector representatives

 Our members elect representatives from within our membership every two years to undertake this work and we co-opt additional reps as necessary.
+The next election will take place in 2020.

 If you would like to find out more about the process or our representatives’ work please contact Angie Greany: